The Honors Advising Process

 Advising Tips by Year

 The first year is the best time to get to know your options and begin to chart your path through the Honors Program:

-2. Take at least 6 hours of honors coursework, usually one honors general education course in the fall and one in the spring.
-It is also possible to take an honors interdisciplinary seminar, special topics course, or one or more colloquia your first year if any are offered that you find particularly appealing.
+3. Take at least six hours of Honors coursework, usually one Honors section of a general education course in the fall and another in the spring.
+It is also possible to take an Honors interdisciplinary seminar, special topics course, or colloquia during your first year if one is offered that you find particularly appealing.